khaeru/sdmx/doc/howto.rst

 Access other SDMX data sources
 ------------------------------

-:mod:`sdmx` ships with a file, `sources.json`, that includes information about the capabilities of many :doc:`data sources <sources>`.
+:mod:`sdmx` ships with a file :file:`sources.json` that includes information about the capabilities of many :doc:`data sources <sources>`.
 However, any data source that generates SDMX 2.1 messages is supported.
 There are multiple ways to access these: